 Day or night, the castle — claimed to be the largest and oldest occupied castle in the world — dominates the town.
 William the Conqueror built the first fortification in the late 11th century for himself and his occupying Norman forces.
 With easy access to London via the River Thames and a handy hunting forest nearby, later royals soon began enhancing the site as a sumptuous palace.

 The castle's spectacular St. George's Hall is the site of state banquets, when a single table is set stretching the length of the hall, seating 160 guests.
-A visit to the ornate state rooms — open whenever the queen isn't in residence — includes a chance to enjoy an up-close peek at Queen Mary's Dolls' House.
+A visit to the ornate state rooms — open whenever the king isn't in residence — includes a chance to enjoy an up-close peek at Queen Mary's Dolls' House.

 The castle grounds are also home to St. George's Chapel, where Harry and Meghan said their vows.
 Dating from about 1500, and one of the finest examples of Gothic architecture in England, it holds the tombs of 10 sovereigns, including Henry VIII and his favorite wife, Jane Seymour.

 Kensington Palace has long been associated with Queen Victoria, who was born here in 1819.
 Sitting primly on its pleasant parkside grounds in central London, the palace is immaculately restored.
 A visit here gives a fun glimpse into the lives of several important residents, such as William and Mary, George III, and Victoria.
 After Queen Victoria moved the monarchy to Buckingham Palace, lesser royals bedded down at Kensington.
-Princess Diana lived here both during and after her marriage to Prince Charles.
+Princess Diana lived here both during and after her marriage to then-Prince Charles.

 Fifteen miles up the Thames is Hampton Court Palace, the 500-year-old royal hangout that was a favorite of Henry VIII, Elizabeth I, and Charles I. The stately palace stands overlooking the Thames and includes some impressive Tudor rooms.
 Its industrial-strength kitchen was capable of keeping 600 schmoozing courtiers thoroughly — if not well — fed.
 The sculpted garden features a rare Tudor tennis court and a popular maze.